Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-wii/roms/wii/_readme.txt

-## RECALBOX - SYSTEM Wii ##
+## RECALBOX - SYSTEM WII ##

 Put your Wii roms in this directory.

-Rom files must have a ".iso" extension.
+Rom files must have a ".iso/.wbfs" extension.